 On October 14, 2016, the Company consummated its Public Offering of 30,000,000 Units, each unit consisting of one Class A ordinary share and one Warrant to purchase one-half of one Class A ordinary share.
 The Units were sold at an offering price of \$10.00 per Unit, generating gross proceeds of \$300,000,000.
-The Company granted the underwriters a 45-day option to purchase up to 4,500,000 additional Units to cover over-allotments, if any.
-On November 28, 2016, the underwriters partially exercised the Over-allotment Option, and we sold an additional 1,000,000 Units at a price of \$10.00 per Unit, generating an additional \$10,000,000 of gross proceeds.
+The Company granted the Underwriters a 45-day option to purchase up to 4,500,000 additional Units to cover over-allotments, if any.
+On November 28, 2016, the Underwriters partially exercised the Over-allotment Option, and we sold an additional 1,000,000 Units at a price of \$10.00 per Unit, generating an additional \$10,000,000 of gross proceeds.

 On October 14, 2016, simultaneously with the consummation of the Public Offering, the Company completed a private placement of an aggregate of 16,000,000 Private Placement Warrants to the Sponsor and the Company's independent directors, at a purchase price of \$0.50 per warrant, generating gross proceeds of \$8,000,000.
-On November 28, 2016, the Initial Shareholders purchased an additional 400,000 Private Placement Warrants at a price of \$0.50 per warrant (or an aggregate purchase price of \$200,000) in conjunction with the exercise of the Over-allotment Option, 875,000 Founder Shares were forfeited in order to maintain the ownership of the Initial Shareholders at 20% of the issued and outstanding ordinary shares.
+On November 28, 2016, the Initial Shareholders purchased an additional 400,000 Private Placement Warrants at a price of \$0.50 per warrant (or an aggregate purchase price of \$200,000) in conjunction with the exercise of the Over-allotment Option.
+Following the partial exercise of the Over-allotment Option, 875,000 Founder Shares were forfeited in order to maintain the ownership of the Initial Shareholders at 20% of the issued and outstanding ordinary shares.
 On November 28, 2016, our Sponsor sold 161,180 Founder Shares and 350,114 Private Placement Warrants to one of our independent directors at their original purchase price.
+On July 5, 2017, our Sponsor sold 186,320 Founder Shares and 404,723 Private Placement Warrants to one of our independent directors at their original per share purchase price.

-A total of \$310,000,000 of the net proceeds from the Public Offering and the sale of the Private Placement Warrants was deposited in the Trust Account established for the benefit of the Company's public shareholders.
+A total of \$310,000,000 of the net proceeds from the Public Offering and the sale of the Private Placement Warrants was deposited in the Trust Account established for the benefit of the Company's Public Shareholders.
 Remaining proceeds of approximately \$2,000,000 were used to repay the sponsor note and accrued offering and formation costs, and the remainder was deposited in the Company's operating account and is available for working capital purposes.

-We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (which interest shall be net of taxes payable and excluding deferred underwriting commissions) to complete our Business Combination.
+We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (which interest shall be net of taxes payable and excluding deferred underwriting commissions) to complete a business combination.
 We may withdraw interest to pay taxes, if any.
 Our annual income tax obligations will depend on the amount of interest and other income earned on the amounts held in the Trust Account.
-To the extent that our ordinary shares or debt is used, in whole or in part, as consideration to complete our Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.
+To the extent that our ordinary shares or debt is used, in whole or in part, as consideration to complete a business combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.